faraway1nspace/Flexible-R-SliceSampler/README.md

 ### Reasons NOT to use Flexible-R-SliceSampler (vs. JAGS/BUGS)
 - You have a simple model with simple data that is easily run in JAGS/BUGS
 - You're unfamiliar with likelihoods and have difficulty making R-likelihood functions

+In regards to the past point, each model/study will require its own likelihoood-functions and prior-functions, so you'll need to custom-write these functions anew every time.
+This may seem cumbersome, but it is the cost of being *flexible*.

 ## EXAMPLE #1: Syntax Comparison to JAGS